-Based on monitoring of water quality from the Caernarvon and Davis Pond diversions, there is also the potential for chemicals from the Mississippi River to be introduced into the receiving basin of a large-scale sediment diversion (e.g., USFWS, 2017).
-Available data indicate that the levels of these contaminants are not high enough to create adverse impacts to species of special concern; however, more detailed analysis of potential introduction of contaminants into receiving basins may be warranted as part of a Phase II plan for this project type.
+Based on monitoring of water quality from the Caernarvon and Davis Pond diversions, there is also the potential for chemicals from the Mississippi River to be introduced into the receiving basin of a large-scale sediment diversion (e.g., Caffey et al., 2002; Deegan et al., 2012).
+Available data indicate that the levels of these contaminants are not high enough to create adverse impacts to species of special concern (Wang et al., 2014b), however, more detailed analysis of potential introduction of contaminants into receiving basins may be warranted as part of a Phase II plan for this project type.